nrayburn-tech/oxc-zed/MAINTENANCE.md

 ### Steps

 1. **Merge the latest release PR** in https://github.com/oxc-project/oxc-zed/pulls
-   - This will automatically update the version in `Cargo.toml`
+   - This will automatically update the version in both `Cargo.toml` and `extension.toml`

 2. **Create a PR to the Zed extensions repository**:
    - Fork https://github.com/zed-industries/extensions if you haven't already